 The Bermuda Monetary Authority ("BMA") is the regulator of the Company.
 Under the laws and regulations of Bermuda, the Company must maintain a minimum amount of statutory capital and surplus based on the enhanced capital requirement.
-As at 31 December 2017, the Company exceeded the minimum requirement.
+As at 31 December 2018, the Company exceeded the minimum requirement.

 Management monitors the adequacy of the Group's capital from the perspective of the Bermuda insurance regulations and the Bermuda Companies Act (1981) as well as the regulatory requirements of the other jurisdictions in which the Group operates.
 The Group's practice is to maintain its capitalisation at a level that will exceed the relevant minimum regulatory capital requirements.
-In addition, while not a regulatory requirement, the Group follows the capital adequacy measurement established by the Office of the Superintendent of Financial Institutions ("OSFI") in Canada known as the Minimum Continuing Capital and Surplus Requirements ("MCCSR").
-OSFI will be implementing a revised approach to the regulatory capital framework in Canada in the first quarter of 2018.